This is our frequently asked questions page where we try our best to answer all the questions that get asked frequently.

 What is The Cause?

-The exact cause of vitiligo is still to be determined.
+The exact cause of vitiligo is still yet to be determined by medical experts.
 However, there are various factors which may contribute to this disease: autoimmune reactions, genetics, sunburn and stress.

 What Are The Symptoms?

 People who have vitiligo experience white patches of skin which develops of various parts of the body.
 Over time, these white patches will grow larger in size.
 The common place where vitiligo will first appear, include the face, hands, arms, lips, feet and any other sun exposed area.
 It's not uncommon for vitiligo to quickly spread to other areas not mentioned above.